Neo-Babylonian Empire: Revival of old traditions

 After Babylonia regained its independence, Neo-Babylonian rulers were deeply conscious of the antiquity of their kingdom and pursued a highly traditionalist policy, reviving much of the ancient Sumero-Akkadian culture.
 Even though Aramaic had become the everyday tongue, Akkadian was retained as the language of administration and culture.

 Ancient artworks from the heyday of Babylonia's imperial glory were treated with near-religious reverence and were painstakingly preserved.
 For example, when a statue of Sargon the Great was found during construction work, a temple was built for it, and it was given offerings.
 The story is told of how Nebuchadnezzar II, in his efforts to restore the Temple at Sippar, had to make repeated excavations until he found the foundation deposit of Naram-Sin of Akkad.
 The discovery then allowed him to rebuild the temple properly.
-Neo-Babylonians also revived the ancient Sargonic practice of appointing a royal daughter to serve as priestess of the moon-god Sîn.
+Neo-Babylonians also revived the ancient Sargonic practice of appointing a royal daughter to serve as priestess of the moon god Sîn.

 Slavery

 As in most ancient empires, slaves were an accepted part of Neo-Babylonian society.
 In contrast to slavery in ancient Rome, where slave-owners often worked their slaves to death at an early age, slaves in the Neo-Babylonian Empire were valuable resources, typically sold for money matching several years of income for a paid worker.
 Slaves were typically from lands outside of Babylonia, becoming slaves through the slave trade or through being captured in times of war.
 Slave women were often given as part of a dowry to help daughters of free men and women in their household or in raising children.
 Slaves were not cheap to maintain as they had to be clothed and fed.
 Because they were expensive to begin with, many Neo-Babylonian slave-owners trained their slaves in professions to raise their value or rented them out to others.
 Sometimes slaves who showed good business sense were allowed to serve in trade or through managing part of a family business.
-Slaves families were most often sold as a unit, children only being separated from their parents once they reached adulthood (or working age).
+Slave families were most often sold as a unit, children only being separated from their parents once they reached adulthood (or working age).